-(1) TL may be entrusted with carrying out measurements and evaluations within the marine advisory services.
+(1) measurements and evaluations within the marine advisory services.

 3.3.4 Measurement procedure

 3.3.4.1 If no other agreements are made, the following principles shall be applied:

 - The standards ISO 4867 and 4868 have to be observed - Measurement positions for assessing longitudinal and transverse vibration shall be chosen in a way that the measurement results reflect the global level - Measurement positions for assessing vertical vibration shall include at least all accommodation, recreation and working areas - The velocity spectrum achieved by a Fast Four-rier Transformation (FFT) of the measured time series shall generally be made available i.e. dur-ing sea trials; the spectrum shall be stored